hero-hash/scala-for-impatients-exercises/README.md

-# Excersises from "Scala for Impatients" book
+# Exercises from "Scala for Impatients" book